heapwolf/cpp-libasync/README.md

 ```

 ## EACH
-Run the functions in the tasks array in series, each one running
+Run the function on each item in the array in series, each one running
 once the previous function has completed.
 If `push` is not called,
 the iteration will stop.